BendyLand/zclip/README.md

  - On start, the daemon creates an invisible X11 window and registers for XFixes selection owner notifications on the CLIPBOARD atom.
  - When a new owner appears, it requests UTF8_STRING and stores the text if it’s new.
  - It also performs periodic polling as a fallback.
+   - This was also necessary to be able to push specific entries *back* to the system clipboard (xclip).
  - Items live in a MasterList (string → insertion index).
-A Tray view is derived by sorting keys by index for display.
+   - A Tray view is derived by sorting keys by index for display.
  - The CLI connects to /tmp/zclip.sock and sends plain-text commands (e.g., list, get 3).
  - `get` forks a short-lived helper that temporarily becomes the selection owner, serves the requestor, then exits.

 ## Requirements

- -Zig (recent stable)
+ - Zig (recent stable)
- -X11 headers & libraries: libX11, libXfixes
+ - X11 headers & libraries: libX11, libXfixes
- -dlopen/dlsym (libdl) and POSIX bits (poll, signals) -SQLite plus a Zig SQLite binding (the code imports sqlite = @import("sqlite"))
+ - dlopen/dlsym (libdl) and POSIX bits (poll, signals)
+ - SQLite plus a Zig SQLite binding

 > To easily install the requirement, run the following command (Ubuntu/Debian):
 ```bash